lthms/soap.coffee-lthms/site/posts/August2022.md

 The change I am the most excited about is that I have *finally* reduced the boilerplate in need to write to use a new theme.
 I am very indecisive when it comes to theming.
-I like to have my choices, and I get tired of any colorscheme pretty quickly.
+I like to have my choices, and I get tired of any color scheme pretty quickly.
 As a consequence, I introduced a customizable variable to let me select a theme dynamically, and have this choice persist across Emacs session.